Don’t want to switch your main account? Get one of these instead.

 Finally, there are some banks which aren’t up to much, so by opening an account it’s unlikely you’ll miss out on current offers.
 The risk is this could change and by having had an account you rule yourself out of future switching deals.

-At the moment banks to consider here are:
+At the moment the only bank to consider here is:

 - Metro (a £50 switch deal ran in 2020)